mylisabox/lisa-standalone-voice-command/README.md

  `password` : user password of L.I.S.A. account

+ `speaker` : speaker object to answer the user after L.I.S.A. responses

  `gSpeech` : google speech configuration file, default to `./speech/LISA-gfile.json` but need to be provided

  `options` : sonus options, see sonus doc for all possibilities default to : `{